paulwarren/nzde/dict/B/README.md

-## Black

- <i>n.</i> a Maori or Islander.

->  <b>WHISKER</b> The Blacks or Mowreys acted very well. ...
-The Natives ware [sic] no clothes at all but some old shirt tied around there weastes. [sic] <i>(1845,Memorandum Book</i>) [NOTES: 1845 Whisker Memorandum Book in 1979 Barthorp To Face the Daring Maori 71]

->  <b>CARBERRY</b> [The Waikato] will eventually fall into the Hands of the Whites when the Blacks go to the wall. <i>(Nov 18, 1863,Journal</i>)

->  A further charge, which Murray admitted, was of robbing Ariki Akamoeau of a transistor radio valued at $25. ...
-Sergeant Mowatt-Wilson said Murray was in a car with other youths when they saw four schoolboys walking along the footpath.
-Murray is reported to have said: `I'm going to get a black tonight.'
-He then asked for the radio from one of the boys who, in fear of his safety, gave it to Murray.
-Returning to the car, Murray said: `Look what I've got - I didn't even have to beat him up for it.' <i>(Aug 31, 1971,Otago Daily Times,7</i>) [NOTES: (Griffiths Collection)]

- <i>n.</i> an Australian Aborigine

->  <b>WILLIAMS</b> Mr. Marsden entered with much apparent interest, upon the idea of a New Zealand settlement in Port Jackson; that is to say, within the Colony. ...
-[We think] that it should not be within one hundred miles of Sydney; that the natives should not be subject to visits from the curious intruders, ...
-[May 5 54] The natives have had much conversation, relative to the projected settlement in New Holland; ...
-They wish to be distinct from the whites or blacks, to retain their own teachers ... <i>(Apr 9, 1827,Early Journals of Henry Williams, The,51,1961 ed.</i>)

- <i>n.</i> (usu. pl.) an All Black

->  The first Rugby test [was] one in which the heavier New Zealand forwards ... `bullocked' their way to victory. ...
-A penalty try ... was awarded for obstruction to Stanley who was racing ... for the ball, which had been kicked over the Blacks' line. <i>(Sep 11, 1922,Quick March,20</i>)

->  [a possible early descriptive term = ALL BLACK] see All Black <i>(1966,Encyclopaedia of New Zealand, An,1/33</i>)

 ## black

  <i>adj.</i> As a distinguishing epithet in names of plants, see akeake, ash, beech, southern; bent, bindweed, birch, fern, bristle fern; fern, daisy fern; fern, hard fern; fern, shield fern; fern, tree-fern; grass, blackgrass; hinau, hydrolagus, maire, mapau (mapou), maple, matipo, medick, mustard, nightshade, oak, pine; pine, rue; potato, punga, rata, rue (pine), scrub, shrub, stinkroach, tomato, vine, weed.